 All methods directly associated with a connection-level or table-level event for one script version must belong to the same class.

 For each database connection, once a class has been instantiated, the class persists until that connection is closed.
-So, the same instance may be used for multiple consecutive synchronization sessions.
-Unless it is explicitly cleared, information present in public or private variables persists across synchronizations that occur on the same connection.
+Thus, the same instance may well be used for multiple consecutive synchronization sessions.
+Information present in public or private variables thus persist across synchronizations that occur on the same connection unless explicitly cleared.